vegardit/no-npe/README.md

    These options can also be specified in the command line as system properties like `-Deea-generator.<OPTION_NAME>=`, e.g. `-Deea-generator.omitRedundantAnnotatedSignatures=true`

-1. In the parent project's pom reference the module in the `<modules>` section.
+1. In the parent project's pom.xml file reference the module in the `<modules>` section.

-1. Run the generator inside parent project to create the EEA files
+1. Run the generator in the parent project to create the EEA files

    ```bash
    mvn compile -Deea-generator.action=generate -am -pl <MODULE_NAME>